-- a) Policies and procedures with regard to health, safety, and welfare matters within the school are established in writing, and approved by the Governing Body, and that the policies and procedures are known, understood, and followed by all members of staff, including temporary/supply staff. - b) Any health and safety matters raised, and guidance from Wolverhampton Corporate Health and Safety, are brought to the attention of the Governing Body. - c) Regular reviews of the safe performance of all departments of the school are undertaken with appropriate action when necessary and are reported to the Governing Body. - d) Accidents, incidents of aggression, near miss accidents, ill health conditions and dangerous occurrences are investigated and reported according to the Local Authority as well as legal requirements. - e) Adequate first aid provision is made for staff and pupils and other persons, whilst on school premises and when working away from the school, in accordance with relevant guidance. - f) Training needs are identified, and arrangements are made for those needs to be met. - g) Necessary arrangements are made to ensure that Union Safety Representatives can effectively carry out their functions, and that consideration is given to reports on inspections carried out by Safety Representatives. - h) All parts of the premises, plant and equipment for which the Governors have responsibility for purchase and/or repair, are regularly inspected and maintained in safe working order. - Goods purchased comply with necessary safety standards and that all purchased equipment is safely installed. - j) Any unsafe items which are reported to the Site Manager and any item which constitutes a health and safety hazard are taken out of use. - k) Staff and volunteer helpers organising and taking part in visits, journeys and holiday excursions have the necessary knowledge, experience and skills so that they will be aware of, and have made arrangements to deal with, any risks involved. - Working arrangements are agreed with contractors working on the premises and are closely monitored to ensure that the working practices do not endanger the health and/or safety of employees, pupils or other persons working on the premises. - m) Awareness and co-operation amongst staff with regard to health and safety matters is actively encouraged. - n) Provide an effective risk assessment process which: - Eliminates accident potential as far as is reasonably practicable. - Regularly reviews and updates risk assessment as appropriate, including post-accident risk assessment. - Conforms to statutory regulations, Local Authority policies and procedures, codes of practice and guidance, and to best practice. - Takes account of individual personal requirements, such as disabled people, individuals with poor literacy skills and those for whom English is a second language.
+- a) Policies and procedures about health, safety, and welfare matters within the school are established in writing, and approved by the Governing Body, and that the policies and procedures are known, understood, and followed by all members of staff, including temporary/supply staff. - b) Any health and safety matters raised, and guidance from Wolverhampton Corporate Health and Safety, are brought to the attention of the Governing Body. - c) Regular reviews of the safe performance of all departments of the school are undertaken with appropriate action when necessary and are reported to the Governing Body. - d) Accidents, incidents of aggression, near miss accidents, ill health conditions and dangerous occurrences are investigated and reported according to the Local Authority as well as legal requirements. - Adequate first aid provision is made for staff and pupils and other persons, whilst on school premises and when working away from the school, in accordance with relevant guidance. - Training needs are identified, and arrangements are made for those needs to be met. - g) Necessary arrangements are made to ensure that Union Safety Representatives can effectively carry out their functions, and that consideration is given to reports on inspections carried out by Safety Representatives. - h) All parts of the premises, plant, and equipment for which the Governors have responsibility for purchase and/or repair, are regularly inspected and maintained in safe working order. - Goods purchased comply with necessary safety standards and that all purchased equipment is safely installed. - Any unsafe items which are reported to the Site Manager and any item which constitutes a health and safety hazard are taken out of use. - k) Staff and volunteer helpers organising and taking part in visits, journeys and holiday excursions have the necessary knowledge, experience, and skills so that they will be aware of, and have made arrangements to deal with, any risks involved. - Working arrangements are agreed with contractors working on the premises and are closely monitored to ensure that the working practices do not endanger the health and/or safety of employees, pupils or other persons working on the premises. - m) Awareness and co-operation amongst staff about health and safety matters is actively encouraged. - n) Provide an effective risk assessment process which: - Eliminates accident potential as far as is reasonably practicable. - Regularly reviews and updates risk assessment as appropriate, including post-accident risk assessment. - Conforms to statutory regulations, Local Authority policies and procedures, codes of practice and guidance, and to best practice. - Takes account of individual personal requirements, such as disabled people, individuals with poor literacy skills and those for whom English is a second language. - Pays particular attention to pupils, service users, visitors and contractors who may be unaware of dangers and risks. - Provide the instruction, information, training, and supervision necessary to secure the health and safety of all persons under their control. - p) Ensure that health and safety responsibilities are identified within job descriptions, as required.